 Refugee Week Fighting Inequalities Handbook - produced by La Bolina in Granada province, Spain, an inspiring project that is linking permaculture education and practice to both creating homes and livelihoods for migrants and refugees, and tackling depopulation in rural areas of Spain.
 La Bolina organised a Refugee Week to address key issues we are facing today as a species, linking these to 7 SDGs (Sustainable Development Goals): refugee_week_2018_handbook_fighting_inequalities_web_version.pdf

-Introductory and PDC Teachers Guides & Resources
+Introductory, PDC and Forest Garden Teachers Guides & Resources

 Probably the most comprehensive range of guidance and resources (timetables, course guides, learning pathways, etc) is available from the website of the European Permaculture Teachers partnership project, which is an excellent example of how international collaboration can help accelerate the development of teachers and national education systems.